grace-notes/website/contents/topics/grace.md

 Another grace word is the (Greek) noun (**charisma**), “a free gift; a benefit; a spiritual gift.”
 An interesting use is seen in Romans 1:11, “_For I long to see you, that I may impart unto you some spiritual gift (**charisma**), to the end you may be established._” This is not a spiritual gift from the Holy Spirit, but a spiritual benefit which Paul wished to share with the Roman Christians. [ For the uses of **charisma** as “spiritual gift”, see 1 Cor.
 12:4,9,28,30,30 and Romans 12. ]

-* **Rom.
-6:23.** "_For the wages of sin is death, but the gift (charisma) of God is eternal life through Jesus Christ our Lord._"
+> **Rom.
+6:23.** "For the wages of sin is death, but the gift (charisma) of God is eternal life through Jesus Christ our Lord."

 But how did this happen?
 How can God give such a gift to us?

-* **Rom.
-5:15.** "_But not as the offence, so also is the free gift.
-For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many._"
+> **Rom.
+5:15.** "But not as the offence, so also is the free gift.
+For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many."

 To comprehend this fully, you must study the context.
-The complete context of Romans 5:15 ranges from Romans 2:1 to 6:2 (at least)!
+The complete context of Romans 5:15 ranges from Romans 2:1-6:2 (at least)!

 A very important grace word is the Greek (**charis**), which has a variety of translations in the New Testament, including “favor; pleasure; gift; benefit; liberality; and gratitude” as illustrated in the following Scriptures.

-* **Luke 1:30.** "_And the angel said unto her, Fear not, Mary: for you have found favor (charis) with God._"
+> **Luke 1:30.** "And the angel said unto her, Fear not, Mary: for you have found favor (charis) with God."

-* **Luke 2:52.** "_And Jesus increased in wisdom and stature, and in favor (charis) with God and man._"
+> **Luke 2:52.** "And Jesus increased in wisdom and stature, and in favor (charis) with God and man."

 Acts 24:27 and 25:9 use (**charis**) with respect to pleasure.

-* **2 Cor.
-8:4.** "_Praying us with much entreaty that we would receive the gift (charis), and take upon us the fellowship of ministering to the saints._"
+> **2 Cor.
+8:4.** "Praying us with much entreaty that we would receive the gift (charis), and take upon us the fellowship of ministering to the saints."

-* **2 Cor.
-1:14,15.** "_As also ye have acknowledged us in part, that we are your rejoicing, even as ye also are out’s in the day of the Lord Jesus.
-And in this confidence I was minded to come unto you before, that ye might have a second benefit_ (charis)."
+> **2 Cor.
+1:14,15.** "As also ye have acknowledged us in part, that we are your rejoicing, even as ye also are out’s in the day of the Lord Jesus.
+And in this confidence I was minded to come unto you before, that ye might have a second benefit (charis)."

 This usage emphasizes that the benefit, or gift, is the effect of the gracious disposition of the benefactor.

-* **1 Cor.
-16:3.** "_And when I come, whomever you shall approve by your letters, them will I send to bring you liberality (charis) to Jerusalem._"
+> **1 Cor.
+16:3.** "And when I come, whomever you shall approve by your letters, them will I send to bring you liberality (charis) to Jerusalem."

 It is in the idea of gratitude, as the response of the one who receives a grace benefit, that we begin to see the means by which God causes the correct response in people.
 A free gift brings a joyous, thankful response.